-Guarantees and indemnities are two differing type of contract and will come into effect at different times of the contractual relationship.
+Guarantees and indemnities are two differing types of contract and will come into effect at different times of the contractual relationship.

-FIG.1: Generally, the lender is a bank which will require that a guarantee is taken to ensure the loan will be repaid, even in case where the borrower is defaulting.
+FIG.1: Generally, the lender, typically a bank, requires a guarantee to ensure loan repayment, especially in cases where the borrower defaults.

 What are the advantages of a guarantee?

-Guarantees are generally advantageous for the guarantor since he is granted with certain rights:
+Guarantees are generally advantageous for the guarantor since they are granted with certain rights:

 - Right to indemnity: once the guarantor fulfils its obligation by paying the beneficiary (lender) under the guarantee agreement, he has a right to claim indemnity from the principal, given that this guarantee was taken at the principal’s request.

 - Right of set-off: in case where the principal’s obligations have been discharged, which sets-off against the beneficiary’s liability to the principal, the guarantor will also benefit from this right of set-off and be discharged of its obligations under the guarantee.

 - Subrogation: when a guarantor fulfils the principal’s obligations under the guarantee, he will be entitled to all the beneficiary’s rights against the principal under the primary (loan) agreement.

 - Marshalling: by virtue of the doctrine of marshalling, a guarantor can obtain the benefit of another lender’s security over the principal’s assets of which he would otherwise not have a security over.

 An indemnity is a contractual promise by which the insurer assumes the liability for loss or damages caused by the insured party and agrees to pay the related cost.
 The traditional example is the insurance contract whereby the insurer agrees to compensate the insured party for damages and losses in return of payment of premiums by the insured party to the insurer.